dissyskcl/starter-academic/content/education/mphilphd/index.md

 ## Past openings
 <div class="alert alert-info">
   <i class="fa-solid fa-diagram-project"></i>
-  <strong> [CLOSED] Entanglement and universality in inhomogeneous and out-of-equilibrium many body quantum systems</strong>
+  <strong> Entanglement and universality in inhomogeneous and out-of-equilibrium many body quantum systems</strong>
  <div style="text-align: justify">
  <strong> Supervisors: </strong>
  <a href="mailto:paola.ruggiero@kcl.ac.uk" class="card-text"> <i class="fas fa-envelope"></i> Dr Paola Ruggiero</a> and
  <a href="mailto:benjamin.doyon@kcl.ac.uk" class="card-text"> <i class="fas fa-envelope"></i> Prof Ben Doyon</a>

- <strong> Deadline: </strong> 31st of December 2022.
+<strong> Status: </strong> Open.

 We would like to bring to your attention a [**funded home-student**](https://www.ukcisa.org.uk/Information--Advice/Fees-and-Money/England-HE-fee-status#layer-6082) PhD fellowship available in the Disordered System group at King’s College London.
 This is to be co-supervised by Dr Paola Ruggiero and Prof Benjamin Doyon, and to start in October 2023.
 The PhD project covers a broad range of topics in statistical physics and quantum many-body systems, and will be adapted to the interests of the candidate.
 A general description of the project can be found below.